theowenyoung/archive-actionsflow/docs/getting-started.md

 metaTitle: "Actionsflow Getting Started"
 ---

+Get started with Actionsflow, the free, open source tool for building powerful workflows.

 Build an Actionsflow workflows is basically a three-step process:

 # 1. Create a Github repository